Non-Contradiction/convexjlr/README.md

 ## If you wish to use JuliaCall backend for performance
 convex_setup(backend = "JuliaCall")
 #> Doing initialization.
 It may take some time.
 Please wait.
-#> Julia version 0.6.2 at location /Applications/Julia-0.6.app/Contents/Resources/julia/bin will be used.
+#> Julia version 1.0.2 at location /Applications/Julia-1.0.app/Contents/Resources/julia/bin will be used.
-#> Julia initiation...
-#> Finish Julia initiation.
 #> Loading setup script for JuliaCall...
 #> Finish loading setup script for JuliaCall.
 #> [1] TRUE